ThePhD/future_cxx/papers/source/C - Efficient Character Conversions.md

 ## Library Wording

+The following wording goes in §7 Library of the C Standard, relative to Working Draft N247

-Add to §7.28.1 "Restartable multibyte/wide character conversion functions" new subsections for the `wcrtoc16`, `c16rtowc`, `wcrtoc32`, and `c32rtowc` functions:
+### Add to §7.28.1 "Restartable multibyte/wide character conversion functions" new subsections for the `wcrtoc16`, `c16rtowc`, `wcrtoc32`, and `c32rtowc` functions:

 > <p><ins><b>7.28.1.� The <code>wcrtoc16</code> function</b></ins></p>
 >